The Human Jungle (TV series): Production

 The series was created by Ronald J. Kahn, credited on screen as "assistant to the producers", and produced by Julian Wintle and Leslie Parkyn.

 The theme music was composed by Bernard Ebbinghouse, and arranged and recorded by John Barry and his Orchestra.

 Several high-profile guest stars appeared in his surgery or as hospital patients, including Joan Collins, Margaret Lockwood, Flora Robson, Roger Livesey, Rita Tushingham and André Morell.

 The first series was filmed at Beaconsfield Studios, which closed down shortly after production ended; the second series was shot at the Associated British Studios in Elstree owned by ABC's parent company Associated British Picture Corporation.

 The script editor was John Kruse.
 The advisor on psychiatric content was Dr Hugh L. Freeman, on behalf of the National Association for Mental Health (now Mind).

-Episode list
+Episodes

-Series one
+Series 1 (1963)

 Air date is for ABC Weekend TV.
 ITV regions varied date and order.
 Episode order is given as per the Network DVD release.